I was born and bred in Watford, a town labelled by Lonely Planet as “the kind of place that makes you want to travel.”

 I am also available for freelance copywriting and journalism work, so do get in touch if you have any suitable projects!

 I’m also interested in fashion, food and the arts (I serve on One New Change’s Style council), socialising and sports.
-I am currently trying to get to grips with the game of golf and follow the footballing fortunes of my home team, Watford, where I volunteer as a Vicarage Roadie - a team of Watford supporters who work to enhance the match-day experience for home and away fans at Vicarage Road.
+I am currently trying to get to grips with the game of golf and follow the footballing fortunes of my home team, Watford, where I work as a Vicarage Roadie - a team of Watford supporters who work to enhance the match-day experience for home and away fans at Vicarage Road.
 We offer advice, provide assistance to those needing extra support to access the stadium, manage away match ticket collection and help with any other issues or queries that arise.
+In addition I serve as a Coach steward for away games, helping Watford fans travel safely to ground around the country.

-Hospital Radio (where I visit patients, before co-presenting a request show on Wednesday), the theatre and politics (I’m an active member of my local Liberal Democrats group) are other interests.
+Community Radio (where I visit patients, before co-presenting a request show on Wednesday), Women's Radio Station (where I present a weekly show called 'Talking Travel') the theatre and politics (I’m an active member of my local Liberal Democrats group) are other interests.

 However my biggest passion is international travel: free time and disposable cash is spent abroad, because I truly believe that travel is the best education anyone can have.